Neither a borrower nor a lender be,

 Should we borrow to build an investment portfolio?
 Investment bankers love it when we do.
 They make more money all the time.
 That is why they issue margin accounts.
 Investors make money only some of the time.
 Often, this is another example of the conflict of interest between Wall Street and Main Street.

 Borrowing money today to invest in the future is a strategy that has a history of being effective when markets are as depressed as they now are and are available at bargain prices.

 From our book Monday Morning Millionaire, page 51:

 “Now, here is a variation on the above theme used by some successful investors.You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us